mitchchn/mitchchn.github.io/_posts/2014-05-19-the-freemium-ghetto.md

 <a href="/public/img/problem_paid.png"><img src="/public/img/problem_paid.png"></a>

-This setup might be more respectful to users.
+This setup might be more respectful of users.
 But it would be a kick in the pants for developers of traditional paid apps.
 Only a handful would ever make it near the top ten when pitted against freemium competition.

 Freemium developers wouldn't be so happy either.
 They'd have to put up with the stigma of being labelled "Paid".
 Nor would consumers be any less confused by the melange of payment options than they are now.
 Merging lists is a bad deal for everyone.